targetteal/o2-pt/rule-book.md

 _Restrictions_ cascade to all inner _Circles_, unless otherwise specified in the description.

-_Restrictions_ cannot set expectations, because that is the goal of an accountability (property of a role or _Circle_).
-Nevertheless, a _Restriction_ may demand action, but only for the person(s) or role(s) to which the _Restriction_ applies in the specific condition that triggers it.
+_Restrictions_ cannot set expectations, because that is the goal of an _Accountability_.
+Nevertheless, a _Restriction_ may demand action, but only for the individuals to which the _Restriction_ applies in the specific condition that triggers it.

 # Rights